UMGZ 16x13x5 [M4] GZ / N38

 bulk discounts:

 Give us a call tel: +48 888 99 98 98 or contact us via form on the contact page.
-You can check the strength and the appearance of neodymium magnet in our magnetic calculator magnetic mass calculator
+You can check the lifting capacity as well as the shape of neodymium magnets in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.